Kryciu/Ipv4Calculator/README.md

-# Basic Ipv4Calculator made by Krystian Pochopień, feel free to use and modify this code.
+# Ipv4Calculator by Krystian Pochopień.